 That’s very important to show up fully and excited about it.

 4) Factor the Time it Takes to Write Grants

-This is important to consider because a lot of freelancers like to offer their packages or pricing for writing a specific grant vs. pricing hourly.
+This is important to consider because a lot of freelance grant writers like to offer their packages or pricing for writing a specific grant vs. pricing hourly.

 To get to an understanding of what to charge per package or grant it is good to have an estimated idea of how long it will take you to complete the grant.

-Even if you are charging for a package or grant rate, I still recommend you track your time.
+Even if you are charging for a package or grant rate, I still recommend you track your time for yourself.
 That way you will start to really understand your time and how to manage clients, when it’s time to hire someone, etc.